ROBERT SIEGEL, Host:

 SIEGEL: Would there be a battery inside the credit card to do this?

-Mr. UTTER: Correct.
-It has a battery, and a circuit, and a little button that powers it up when it needs to generate occur that you press.
+UTTER: Correct.
+It has a battery, and a circuit, and a little button that powers it up when it needs a generated code, that you press.

 SIEGEL: If I press my credit card today, a number will come up.
 If I don't use my credit card for a week and then I press it then, would that same number come up or is my credit card's own circuit thinking all that time and advancing through a large number of codes?